cal-overflow/Build-A-Blog/README.md

 ##### Required
 1. A title for the section
 1. A `primaryView` in which to render for the section's default route (i.e., `/blog/` for `src/content/blog/index.md`)
-1. A `secondaryView` in which to render for the section's default route (i.e., `/blog/post-1` for `src/content/blog/post-1.md`)
+1. A `secondaryView` in which to render for the section's sub routes (i.e., `/blog/post-1` for `src/content/blog/post-1.md`)

 See more information on [views](#views) below.

 ##### Optional
 1. A description for the section
-1. A list of tags for the section.
-This can be an empty array if no tags are.
+1. A list of tags for the section

 An example `index.md` metadata is shown below.